 The Larchmont-Mamaroneck Joint Garbage Disposal Commission, New York ("Commission") is a joint agency of the Village of Larchmont, New York ("Village") and the Town of Mamaroneck, New York ("Town").
-The Commission operates under the Enabling Act which provides for the reapportionment of the cost of maintenance, operation and repair of the plant based on the respective weights delivered to the plant for incineration from the Village and the Commission.
-The agreement between the entities provides that the Board of Control, consisting of the Village Mayor and the Commission Supervisor, is responsible for financial oversight.
+The Commission operates under the Enabling Act which provides for the reapportionment of the cost of maintenance, operation and repair of the plant based on the respective weights delivered to the plant for incineration from the Village and the Town.
+The agreement between the entities provides that the Board of Control, consisting of the Village Mayor, the Town Supervisor and the Commission Supervisor, is responsible for financial oversight.

-The accounting policies of the Commission conform to generally accepted accounting principles as applicable to governmental units and the Uniform System of Accounts as prescribed by the State of New York.
+The financial statements of the Commission have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental units and the Uniform System of Accounts as prescribed by the State of New York.
 The Governmental Accounting Standards Board ("GASB") is the accepted standard setting body for establishing governmental accounting and financial reporting principles.